pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 ## #12SwitchRestoresSansCheckOuts Challenge

 Here's my challenge to you - start using `git switch` and `git restore`!
-To make things fun, once you've used them 12 times or more, post as proof a screenshot of the output `history | grep -e 'git switch' -e 'git restore'` with the tag [#12SwitchRestoresSansCheckOuts](https://twitter.com/search?q=%2333SwitchRestoresSansCheckOuts).
+To make things fun, once you've used them 12 times or more, post a screenshot as proof with the tag [#12SwitchRestoresSansCheckOuts](https://twitter.com/search?q=%2333SwitchRestoresSansCheckOuts).
+Here's my take on it.
+TBD

+If you've feedback on these commands, feel free to drop an email to the Git mailing list where development happens; refer to this note for [details](https://github.com/git/git/blob/todo/MaintNotes).

 I hope this improved user experience will be a part of your daily workflow - better yet, part of your muscle memory.

 ## Further Reading

-- [Git Koans](https://stevelosh.com/blog/2013/04/git-koans/#s2-one-thing-well) has an alternative take on the multitude of operations `git checkout` does.
 - The [git checkout](https://git-scm.com/docs/git-checkout) documentation has a full list of the options it takes.
-This is also where [detached HEAD](https://git-scm.com/docs/git-checkout#_detached_head) is explained.
+That page is is also where [detached HEAD](https://git-scm.com/docs/git-checkout#_detached_head) is explained.
+- The Github blog covers this in their [Highlights from Git 2.23 post](https://github.blog/2019-08-16-highlights-from-git-2-23/).

 ## Footnotes